University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 The auto_tmpdir SPANK plugin facilitates the automatic creation/removal of bind-mounted directories for Slurm jobs.
 ```

 Since the capabilities of the SPANK plugin API have changed over time, it's a good idea to match the plugin with the Slurm version.
 The CMake configuration by default adds this to the `Requires:` line in the RPM spec file and uses the Slurm version as the release id on the package.
-This behavior can be overridden by setting the `AUTO_TMPDIR_RPM_IGNORE_SLURM_VERSION` flag and optionally specifying a release:
+This behavior can be overridden by setting the `AUTO_TMPDIR_CPACK_IGNORE_SLURM_VERSION` flag and optionally specifying a release:

 ```
 $ cmake -DSLURM_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release \
-    -DAUTO_TMPDIR_ENABLE_SHARED_TMPDIR=YES \
+    -DAUTO_TMPDIR_ENABLE_SHARED_TMPDIR=On \
     -DAUTO_TMPDIR_DEFAULT_SHARED_PREFIX=/lustre/slurm \
-    -DAUTO_TMPDIR_RPM_IGNORE_SLURM_VERSION=YES \
+    -DAUTO_TMPDIR_CPACK_IGNORE_SLURM_VERSION=On \
     -DAUTO_TMPDIR_RPM_RELEASE=1 \
 	..